 Dee’s face quivered with rage.
 “Don’t say his fucking NAME!”

-Dee’s expression hardened into a disdainful sneer.
+Dee’s expression became a disdainful sneer.
 “I’ll save you for last.
 You’ll see me rip apart everyone you love—friends, family, pets—before I toss their remains to my demon lieutenants.
-Maybe I’ll leave a few of them alive, so you can hear them scream as my lesser minions strip them of meat.
+Maybe I’ll leave a few of them alive, so you can hear my minions strip them of meat.
 As I said before: the odds are against you.
-Doesn’t appear to have hit you yet, but just you wait—you’ll start losing sleep…get a little paranoid…that’s gonna feed me too, Eun.”
+Doesn’t appear to have hit you, but just you wait—you’ll start losing sleep…get a little paranoid…that’s gonna feed me too, Eun.”
 Dee gave her a malevolent smile.
 “I like a little appetizer before the entree.
 You know…” she assessed Eun with a speculative gaze.
 “Ever thought about switching sides?
 My team comes with a hell of a lot more benefits.”

 “I could say the same for you.”

-Eun, however, had no issue with it.
-She’d always known she was subject to forces beyond her control, that the best way forward in this ridiculous, arbitrary life was to do the best with what she could.
-She was hoping that her approach would be enough—that it would allow her and her friends to defy the odds, and somehow find a path to victory.
+Eun, however, had no problem with it.
+She’d always known she was subject to forces beyond her control, that the best way forward in this ridiculous, arbitrary life was to do the best with what you had.
+She was hoping her approach would be enough—that it would allow her and her friends to defy the odds, and somehow find a path to victory.

-But if they didn’t, that was okay.
+But if they failed, that was okay too.